SethHafferkamp/GoRSS/README.md

-# Setting up the service
+## Setting up the service
+This is a service to register and scrape RSS feeds.
+The items scraped from the feed and a record of each pull is stored in the DB.

-# Prerequesites
+## Prerequesites
 --Postgres running on port 5432

 Create the Database